 The procedures in place to identify and solve problems to improve the effectiveness of Tier 3 intervention, including alignment with core curriculum and instruction are weekly walkthroughs conducted by the school administrators and literacy coaches.
 Through our Leon LEADS elements of effective instruction, REL's Guide and Checklists for School Leader's Walkthrough During Literacy Instruction, and the Florida Department of Education Practice Profile administrators and literacy leadership teams can provide specific feedback and help to ensure that the teacher and instructional practices are effective for all students.
-Ongoing feedback and support are provided by administrators and reading coaches.
-Specific to our priority schools, ongoing feedback and support is provided by administrators, reading coaches, and district staff.
+Ongoing feedback and support are provided by administrators, reading coaches, and district staff.

-6) Professional Development (Rule 6A.6.053(4), F.A.C.)
+5) Professional Learning (Rule 6A-6.053(8)(b)3.f.-j., F.A.C.)

-A. Describe the literacy professional development that will be provided by the district and/or schools, aligned to the requirements below:
+Describe the literacy professional learning that will be provided by the district and/or schools, aligned to the requirements below:

-- Provide professional development required by s.
-1012.98(4)(b)11., F.S., which includes training to help teachers integrate phonemic awareness, phonics, word study and spelling, fluency, vocabulary, and text comprehension strategies into an explicit, systematic, and sequential approach to reading instruction, including multisensory intervention strategies; - Provide professional learning in B.E.S.T.
-ELA standards and evidence-based reading practices and programs; - Differentiate and intensify professional development for teachers based on progress monitoring data; - Identify mentor teachers and establish model classrooms within the school; and - Ensure that time is provided for teachers to meet weekly for professional development.
+• Provide professional learning required by ss.
+1012.585(3)(f) and 1012.98(5)(b)11., F.S., which includes training to help teachers integrate phonemic awareness, phonics, word study and spelling, fluency, vocabulary and text comprehension strategies into an explicit, systematic and sequential approach to reading instruction, including multisensory intervention strategies;

+- Provide professional learning in B.E.S.T.
+ELA Standards and evidence-based reading practices and programs; - Provide professional learning to help instructional personnel and certified PreK teachers funded in the FEFP earn a certification, a credential, an endorsement or an advanced degree in scientifically researched and evidence-based reading instruction; - Differentiate and intensify professional learning for teachers based on progress monitoring data; - Identify mentor teachers and establish model classrooms within the school; and - Ensure that time is provided for teachers to meet weekly for professional learning.

-LCS has developed extensive professional development opportunities focused on the Science of Reading, implementing evidence-based reading instruction, and planning protocols to support alignment between state standards and adopted instructional materials.
+LCS has developed extensive professional learning opportunities focused on the Science of Reading, implementing evidence-based reading instruction, instructional practice profiles, and planning protocols to support alignment between state standards and adopted instructional materials.
 These trainings incorporate: